Li Ding | 丁立

 liding256@gmail.com liding@{umass.edu, mit.edu}

-I'm currently at Google ( Mountain View), working on multimodal LLMs and edge generative AI agents.
+I'm currently at Google ( Mountain View), advancing Gemini's capabilities in multimodal LLMs and generative AI agents.

-Before Ph.D., I was a full-time research engineer at MIT with Lex Fridman and Bryan Reimer, and concurrently a graduate student at MIT CSAIL.
+Before Ph.D., I was a full-time researcher at MIT with Lex Fridman and Bryan Reimer, and concurrently a graduate student at MIT CSAIL.
 I did my master's at Univ. of Rochester with Chenliang Xu.

 Research